By Christina Tynan-Wood

 Bottom line: Got an iPad or iPhone?
 Back it up to the cloud to avoid disaster and keep yourself organized.

 Remember thumb drives?
 So five years ago.
-Sign him up for Google Drive and download the app to his computer.
+Sign your child up for Google Drive and download the app to his computer.
 It’s like handing him a 15 GB flash drive he can’t lose.
 (Or destroy with the super magnet in science class moments before turning in his science project, as my son did.)
 Everything he stores in his computer’s Google Drive folder will be stored in the cloud where he can access it from any device with a Web connection.
 Even if a Zombie dog eats his entire backpack, he can log on from a school computer and get to his homework.
 He can also create documents, spreadsheets, or presentations here, making it a bare-bones office suite in the cloud.
 In fact, get him to write his papers here and share with you and the teacher.
 You can log on and offer editing suggestions.
 And the teacher can do the same.
 It’s a great way to coach a budding writer.

 Google Drive, free